 MCL is usually widespread at diagnosis and frequently involves, apart from lymph nodes, the spleen, bone marrow, and gastrointestinal tract.

-MCL is characterised by an infiltrate of small to medium-sized cells with folded nuclei and scant cytoplasm.
+MCL is characterized by an infiltrate of small to medium-sized cells with folded nuclei and scant cytoplasm.
 The diagnosis of MCL is confirmed by histological assessment and immunohistochemical evaluation, including cyclin D1.

 Treatment and prognosis